Let’s talk about app developers vs game developers!

 So there’s two different mentalities, and this is something to always be thinking about.
 If you’re gonna hire an app developer, think about what you need.
 This is the first question we ask new clients “do you need an app or a game?”
 So, my question to you guys today is – what kind of developer are you?

 I’m definitely more of an app developer.
 For years, that’s mostly what I’ve done.
-I think in terms of API’s and databases and form elements.
+I think in terms of API’s, convolutional neural networks and databases and form elements.
 And doing game stuff is, I think it’s a bit more fun, it’s also something that I think is more of a personal thing, doing it for yourself.
 That’s why I think in terms of indie developers, in terms of games, I think you guys are better off that way, just my personal opinion, but I don’t know!
 Anyway, let me know what you guys think!
 Are you an app developer or a game developer?